 Ensure that the copy and content on your homepage highlights the benefits and competitive advantages of your business.
 Describe what you do, what you offer, how you can help, and make sure that your copy is lightweight, simple, and avoid jargon by speaking the language of your customers.

-Only then will you have a successfully dynamic homepage that truly engages your target audience to not only show them what your business is about, along with your competitive advantages but also how you’re able to help them troubleshoot their problems and improve their lives.
+After understanding and successfully implementing these strategies, you can create a dynamic homepage that truly engages your target audience.
+It can show the customers what your business is all about, along with your competitive advantages.
+It can also assist in achieving customer loyalty by helping them troubleshoot their problems and improve their lives.

 For those unaware, our 20th birthday is tomorrow and we’re pulling out all the stops by giving away all of our BEST promotions for this rare one day event on Saturday (July 23, 2016).
 Choose one, or take advantage of all our birthday specials and see for yourself why we’re the host with the most.
 Switch from the rest to the best today!!!

 Big data, as we discussed in my last post, can mean one of two things: huge data that can you see from outer space (with the Great Wall of China and my eighteen-square-mile heap of used Yoo-hoo bottles as the best examples of this type of data) and the ability of businesses to assess and understand massive data-sets.
 In this two-part piece, we are looking at the latter form of big data (the prior form was explored thoroughly in my interview with the chair of the Belgian Chocolate Milk Society).